The squeaky wheel gets the grease…but ONLY if the person who actually HAS THE GREASE hears it!

 If you put shortcuts to the Public Works departments in all the jurisdictions in which you habitually ride on your phone, you can report things more quickly and easily – which means you’re more likely to actually DO it!
 Here’s a quick guide:

 SANTA ROSA: MySantaRosa is not an app per se, but a web-based portal.
 It’s a little confusing at first, as it gives you a list of phone numbers – why are you giving me phone numbers when I’m trying to report using your app?!?
-Has many similar features to the county program.
-The response emails are a little confusing.
+You can also contact City of Santa Rosa Public Works at (707) 543-3800.